 We recommend that students start piano, violin and ukulele no earlier than age 5.
-Guitar, voice and bass lessons start at age 7.
-If you have little ones, email us to sign up for the Jaminals waiting list (ages 2-6).
+Guitar and bass lessons start at age 7.
+Drums, voice and banjo lessons start at age 9.
+If you have little ones, email us to sign up for the Jaminals early childhood group class (ages 2-4).

 Do you teach adults?

 We have several adult students with a wide variety of goals.
 From absolute beginners to seasoned veterans looking for inspiration, we can help guide your musical journey!

 Do you require a background check for your teachers?